Quantum geometry and bounds on dissipation in slowly driven quantum systems

-Fig.~\ref{fig:bounds}b shows the dissipation in the different topological regimes of Eq.~\eqref{eq:spin_Hamiltonian}, controlled by $m$, calculated numerically using Eq.~\eqref{eq:DissipationRate} for $\theta=0$.
-For this value of $\theta$, $\oiint g_{12}d\phi_1d\phi_2=0$; therefore, the energy dissipation rate is bounded by $W_{\rm gb}$ and $W_{\rm tb}$ [Eqs.~\eqref{eq:geometric_bound} and \eqref{eq:BoundSymmetric}].
+Figure~\ref{fig:bounds}b shows the dissipation in the different topological regimes of Eq.~\eqref{eq:spin_Hamiltonian}, calculated numerically using Eq.~\eqref{eq:DissipationRate} for $\theta=0$.
+For this value of $\theta$, the symmetric drive condition is satisfied, $\overline g_{12} = \oiint g_{12}d\phi_1d\phi_2=0$; the energy dissipation rate is therefore bounded by $\mathcal{B}_{\rm g}$ and $\mathcal{B}_{\rm t}$ [Eqs.~\eqref{eq:geometric_bound} and \eqref{eq:BoundSymmetric}].
 In the topological regimes ($\cC\neq 0$), there is an obstruction to construct drives with arbitrarily low dissipation (for a fixed $\tau_2$).
-The geometric bound $W_{\rm gb}$ tracks the actual dissipation even near the topological phase transition points (at $m=\pm 0.5,\pm 1.5$).
-Notice that the topological bound $W_{\rm tb}$ is not tight due to large variations of $\gamma$ as a function of $\phi_1$ and $\phi_2$ for a time-independent $\tau_2$.
-For Ohmic baths, we expect $\gamma$ to be approximately constant ~\cite{Breuer_Petruccione}.
-We therefore consider a model with a fixed value of $\gamma$, fixing $\Delta(t) = \Delta_0$, leading to markedly improved bound $W_{\rm tb}$ (Fig.~\ref{fig:bounds}c) compared to the time-dependent gap problem.
+The geometric bound $\mathcal{B}_{\rm g}$ tracks the actual dissipation even near the topological phase transition points (at $m=\pm 0.5,\pm 1.5$).
+Notice that the topological bound $\mathcal{B}_{\rm t}$ is not tight due to large variations of $\gamma$ as a function of $\phi_1$ and $\phi_2$.
+For Ohmic baths, {which occur in many realistic settings, we expect $\gamma$ to be approximately constant~\cite{Breuer_Petruccione}.
+We therefore also consider a model with a constant value of $\gamma$ by fixing $\Delta(t) = \Delta_0$, leading to a} markedly improved bound $\mathcal{B}_{\rm t}$ compared to the time-dependent gap problem, see Fig.~\ref{fig:bounds}c.

-Finally, we test the case $\overline g_{12}=\oiint g_{12}d\phi_1d\phi_2\neq 0$.
+Finally, we test the case $\overline g_{12} \neq 0$.
 To this end, we fix $\theta=0.2\pi$, $m=1.2$, and vary $\varphi$.
-The value and sign of $\overline g_{12}$ vary as a function of $\varphi$, see Fig.~\ref{fig:bounds}e.
-Fig.~\ref{fig:bounds}d shows the dissipation and the bounds appearing in Eqs.~\eqref{eq:BoundSymmetric} and \eqref{eq:Bound3}.
-While formally, the topological bound $W_{\rm tb}$ is not valid when $\overline g_{12}<0$, it provides a natural scale for the dissipation rate which is not reached in the model we used.
-Finally, the frequency conversion rate in Fig.~\ref{fig:bounds}f shows that the system switches between different topological phases as a function of $\varphi$.
+The value and sign of $\overline g_{12}$ evolve as a function of $\varphi$, see Fig.~\ref{fig:bounds}e, {while the frequency conversion rate in Fig.~\ref{fig:bounds}f shows that the system correspondingly switches between different topological phases.} Fig.~\ref{fig:bounds}d compares the dissipation to the topological bound $\mathcal{B}_{\rm t}$ in Eq.~\eqref{eq:BoundSymmetric}.
+While formally, $\mathcal{B}_{\rm t}$ is not valid when $\overline g_{12}<0$, it provides a natural scale for the dissipation rate which is not reached in this model.